 It is more important than ever to have a thorough inventory management strategy on Amazon.

-Given that your entire operation is dependent on your ability to fulfill customer orders, on-hand inventory is arguably the most important — and costly — investment for your business.
-While low stock levels can directly lead to a decrease in sales and negatively impact your organic search rankings, having excess inventory can result in hidden expenses such as long-term storage fees, obsolescence, loan interest, and alternative costs of not investing in new products.
+Given that your entire operation is dependent on your ability to fulfill customer orders, on-hand inventory is arguably the most important — and costly investment for your business.
+While low stock levels can directly lead to a decrease in sales and have negative impacts on your organic search rankings, excess inventory can result in hidden expenses such as long-term storage fees, obsolescence, loan interest, and alternative costs of not investing in new products.

 As a result, finding the optimal balance between not having enough inventory coverage and being overstocked on Amazon is a process that is complex, takes time to master, and can be simplified with the proper tools and expertise.

-You need to leverage data and technology to extract inventory performance insights and help you monitor your inventory levels, demand fluctuations, and account health on a year-round basis.
-However, you should be especially sensitive to preparing your inventory position and maintaining a positive Inventory Performance Index (IPI) during key selling holidays or seasons, such as on Prime Day or during the fourth quarter.
+Leveraging technology and data will help you extract inventory performance insights to monitor your inventory levels, demand fluctuations, and account health on a year-round basis.
+However, you must be particularly sensitive to preparing your inventory position and maintaining a positive Inventory Performance Index (IPI) score during key selling holidays or seasons, such as the upcoming Prime Day 2020.

 What’s Inside the Playbook?